KCL-BMEIS/OOP/week7A.md

 # Run-time polymorphism

-For example, let's design a class for a generic *problem*:
+For example, let's design a class to represent a generic *numerical problem*
+- i.e. any problem that can be expressed as a function of a *parameter vector*, and for which a *cost* can be computed
+- the solution is the *parameter vector* that minimises the *cost*

 ```
 class ProblemBase {